Front of House Duty Manager

 ABOUT THE ACO

 Led by its charismatic Artistic Director, Richard Tognetti, the Australian Chamber Orchestra is renowned world-wide for its inspired and courageous programming and unrivalled performances.
 The ACO collaborates with an extraordinary range of artists including the world’s leading performers, cinematographers, writers, and visual artists.
-In early 2022, the ACO will move to its new, purpose-built home on Pier 2/3 in Sydney’s Walsh Bay Arts Precinct (WBAP), an exciting new home for performance, presentation, community engagement and collaborative opportunities, which includes a 275 seat Performance Space, a Rehearsal Room suitable for recitals and talks for up to 80 guests and a spectacular Event Space for around 200 people.
+In early 2022, the ACO moved to its new, purpose-built home on Pier 2/3 in Sydney’s Walsh Bay Arts Precinct (WBAP), an exciting new home for performance, presentation, community engagement and collaborative opportunities, which includes a 275 seat Performance Space, a Rehearsal Room suitable for recitals and talks for up to 80 guests and a spectacular Event Space for around 200 people.
 In addition, there is a Shared Foyer and Shared Foyer Bar with other Pier 2/3 tenants including Bell Shakespeare and the Australian Theatre For Young People (ATYP).

 ABOUT THE POSITION